Apex-Turbine/phoenix-doc/Components/Processors/RelativePhaseProcessor.md

 ## Relative Phase Processor
+The Relative Phase Processor can be used to convert an FFT spectrum such that the phase across spectral bins is made relative to the corresponding spectral bin in a designated reference FFT stream.
+Optionally, each spectrum can be phase-origin corrected using a designated digital trigger stream.

+Both of these operations preserve magnitudes and apply rotations to adjust the phase of each spectral bin relative to the reference or trigger.

+In all cases, the original FFT reference time is preserved.

+Trigger-based phase origin correction is also available in the FFT processor.
+It is not recommended to use perform trigger-based phase origin correction in both processors, as this may lead to over-correction of the phase.
+Both processors use the same internal mechanism for trigger-based phase origin correction and can be trusted to produce consistent results between them.

 ## Settings
 - Trigger Stream:
-  - Name of the trigger stream providing per-pulse timestamps
+  - Name of a digital trigger stream providing trigger timestamps
   - Default, None
-- PPR:
-  - Pulses per revolution; decimal allowed
+- PPR (Pulses per Revolution)
+    - Number of pulses expected in a single revolution of the system
-  - Default, 1.0
+    - Default: 1.0
 - Reference Stream:
-  - FFT stream to use as phase reference.
-Phases are aligned by frequency and subtracted
+  - FFT stream to use as phase reference
   - Default, None

 ___